dxc-technology/DXC-Smart-Queue/README.md

 ## The App Demo
+[The app](https://github.com/dxc-technology/DXC-Smart-Queue/tree/master/Code/App/app_code) is written using the Flutter framework.
 We created two versions of the app.
 One runs natively on Android mobile devices, the other runs natively on iOS mobile devices.
 Because deploying to an iOS device requires registration with iTunes and approval from Apple, the demo is for Android devices only.

 ### Install the App (Android)
 From your Android device: